 a) Adult – access to all library collections and to the Internet.

-b) Child under 12 – access to the children's library, to DVDs up to a PG rating, and to children's Internet services when accompanied by parent/guardian.
+b) Child under 12 – access to the children's library (including eResources), to DVDs up to a PG rating, video games rated 3 and/or 7 depending on age, and to children's Internet services when accompanied by parent/guardian.

-c) Young Adult 12-14 – access to the adult library, to DVDs up to a 12 rating, and to children's Internet services with parental permission.
+c) Young Adult 12-14 – access to the children’s and young adult library (including eResources), to DVDs up to a 12 rating, video games up to a 12 rating, and to children's Internet services with parental permission.

-d) Young Adult 15-17 – access to the adult library, to DVDs up to 15 rating, and to internet services with parental permission.
+d) Young Adult 15-17 – access to the adult library (including eResources), to DVDs up to 15 rating, video games up to a 12 or 16 rating depending on age, and to internet services with parental permission.

 6. Everyone using the services of Dublin City Council's public library system must agree to abide by the terms and conditions (see below) as from time to time set down by Dublin City Council.

-7. People who wish to use the Dublin & Irish Collections and City Archives Reading Room at Dublin City Library & Archive, Pearse Street, need to get a separate Research Card.
+7. People who wish to use the Dublin and Irish Collections and City Archives Reading Room at Dublin City Library and Archive, Pearse Street, need to get a separate Research Card.

 The Reading Room (Dublin City Library and Archive, Pearse Street) Terms of Membership

 - The Reading Room is open to all readers holding a current Research Card, issued by Dublin City Libraries and available on application to all parties who wish to consult the Dublin City Library and Archive collections.